-A pupil-led venture, it’s an engaging and inclusive way of promoting road safety to everyone in schools and the wider community.
+A pupil-led venture, providing a constant road safety presence within the school, it’s an engaging and inclusive way of promoting road safety to everyone in schools and the wider community.

 We train each junior road safety officer and provide free, practical resources to help support their work.
 Our road safety officers will also assist the JRSOs and their school coordinator when requested.

 It’s flexible and can be designed around the priorities of your school and it contributes towards the TfL STARS accreditation and Healthy Schools initiatives.

-For more information email email@example.com or call 020 8356 5795.
+For more information email email@example.com or call 020 8356 1358.